An Implantable Vascular Access Device

 the needle and dispose of it in the Sharps Box.
 Safety Huber needles are often used in

-the hospital, but are not needed at home if you are doing your own port access.
-If you
+the hospital, but are not needed at home if you are doing your child’s port access.
+If

-need instructions on safety Huber needles, contact your nurse.
+you need instructions on Safety Huber needles, contact your child’s nurse.

 wet or loose.
-A Biopatch antiseptic foam patch is for ports.
-If the needle is to remain
+A Biopatch (antiseptic foam patch) is for ports.
+If the needle is to

-in for a week and if there is room for the Biopatch , it may be placed around the needle,
+remain in for a week and if there is room for the Biopatch , it may be placed around the

-foam-side down on the skin, blue shiny-side up.
-If the Biopatch is used under the
+needle, foam-side down on the skin, blue shiny-side up.
+If the Biopatch is used under

-dressing, the dressing can stay on all week, as long as it stays dry and secure.
-Sterile
+the dressing, the dressing can stay on all week, as long as it stays dry and secure.

-When your port is not accessed, you may safely swim, exercise, and engage in activity as usual.
+When your child’s port is not accessed, he/she may safely swim, exercise, and engage in activity

-1. Avoid any direct blow to port site.
+ξ Avoid any direct blow to port site

-2. Avoid heavy contact sports (i.e., football, hockey, etc.).
-If a heavy contact sport is
+ξ Avoid heavy contact sports (i.e., football, hockey, etc.); if a heavy contact sport is

-3. You may try less aggressive sports (i.e., volleyball, basketball, etc.).
+ξ You child may try less aggressive sports (i.e., volleyball, basketball, etc.)

-4. Do not leave the port site exposed during contact sports.
+ξ Do not leave the port site exposed during contact sports

-5. Take precautions to protect the port site (i.e., padding, wearing a heavy shirt, etc.).
+ξ Take precautions to protect the port site (i.e., padding, wearing a heavy shirt, etc.)

 Be aware of the signs of infection listed below.
-Call your doctor if any of these symptoms occur.
+Call your child’s doctor if any of these

-ξ Site becomes red and hot or tender to the touch.
+ξ Site becomes red, hot or tender to the touch.

 ξ Temperature above 100 θF.